MathiasMagnus/OpenCL-KernelLoad/ConfigureFile/README.md

 };
 ```

+When locating the kernel file for reading in this fashion, one is restricted to relying on the kernel files inside the source tree.
+Defining different kernel locations for development builds and installations is not possible.
+Depending on your workflow or use-case, this may or may not be acceptable.

 _(Note: the author is aware of the performance implication of using the filestream iterator adapters in constructors as opposed to raw seeking and pre-allocating in file handles, however kernel files more often than not are small enough to consider chosing simplicity over performance.)_